Obtaining Import Data

 Once you have verified the importable information is accurate, click Next.
 If you wish to Cancel the import process and try again, simply hit Cancel.

-You are now ready to create and transmit your ACH file.
+Be sure to then create and transmit your ACH file.